How to Buy Recessed Lighting

 For artwork, use an angled gimbal trim to direct the light as needed.
 To minimize glare, the beam should be at a 30-degree angle when directed toward the center of the artwork.

-Dimmers add extra versatility and ambience to your system.
+Dimmers add extra versatility and ambiance to your system.
 For LEDs, be sure to use an LED compatible dimmer.
 Line voltage systems with incandescent bulbs work with a standard wall dimmer.

 If you have an angled or sloped ceiling, look for these specially designed housings and trim.